Since winter is approaching soon and it is the time for sniffles and sneezing, what do you think about getting a FLU SHOT as an ounce of prevention?

 Dear Achoo, cough, cough,

-To get the shot or not, that is the question… The flu season typically starts in October, with the peak months being anywhere from November to March.
+To get the shot or not, that is the question… The flu season typically starts in October and ends around March, with the peak month being February.
 You can get the flu vaccine anytime during the flu season.
 For most people, the benefits of getting a flu shot far outweigh the concerns.
-Plus, it’s good to know that you can't get the flu from the flu shot!
+Plus, it’s helpful to know that you can't get the flu from the flu shot!

 - Folks with chronic medical conditions (such as heart disease, diabetes, lung disease, asthma, kidney disease, chronic anemia or other blood disorder, endocrine disorder, immunosuppressed conditions, and other conditions that impact pulmonary function)

-- Children six months to five years old
+- Children 6 months to 4 years old

-- Those who will be pregnant and up to two weeks postpartum (i.e., after delivery) during flu season
+- Those who will be pregnant and up to 2 weeks postpartum (i.e., after delivery) during flu season

 - Alaska Natives and American Indians

-- Anyone 6 months to 18 years of age who is on long-term aspirin therapy
+- Anyone 6 months to 18 years of age who is prescribed aspirin or salicylate medications

 In addition, health care workers, household members or other close contacts, and employees of nursing homes, chronic care facilities, assisted living, and other similar residences are urged to get the vaccine because their close contact with individuals at risk may cause inadvertent transmission of the influenza virus.

 Not everyone is eligible for the influenza vaccine, however.
 Some may develop serious side effects from getting it.
-Consult with a health care provider first if you:
+It’s wise to consult with a health care provider first if you: